normanlol/discord-tts-bot/docs/README.md

 When you do this, a file is generated in the directory the code is in.
 You then must configure the bot.

+If you already added your token, you can skip down to [here](#further-customization).

 There is *one* thing you must fill in yourself, and the code does the rest for you.
 If you have not already go to [discord.com/developers/applications](https://discord.com/developers/applications) and create an app by hitting "New Application" at the top once you sign in.

 ![Here is where you find "New Application", where the cursor is](/docs/assets/new_app.png)